 Inside, Kia has done a decent job in making the Niro a more rewarding place to spend time.
 Much as we love the outgoing model, the cabin was always something of a let-down, both in terms of layout and quality.
 The new dashboard takes some styling cues from the larger Sorento and Sportage models and feature a a long, sloping dashboard rail that houses both a digital instrument binnacle and an infotainment screen, both of which are 10.25” displays.
 As with the EV6, there’s a sensible combination of physical buttons and touchscreen controls and anyone switching from a traditional ICE car won’t be overwhelmed by the familiar layout.
 Kia is also introducing some new materials such as a headlining made from recycled wallpaper and door trims made from a solvent free plastics.

-The switch to a new platform has bought a decent increase in interior space.
+The switch to a new body has bought a decent increase in interior space too.
 This is most noticeable in the rear where six-footers will appreciate the improvement in legroom.
 Kia points out that in addition the new car’s longer wheelbase, the front seats are now thinner to allow for more knee space in the back.

-In terms of practicality, the Niro Electric offers an impressive 475 litres of space (up 24 litres) and, for the first time, a frunk.
-Although it can only hold 20 litres, that’s enough for a Type 2 cable and means that your filthy wet plugs don’t have to be stowed with the rest of your luggage in the boot.
+In terms of practicality, the Niro electric offers an impressive 475 litres of space (up 24 litres) in the boot, which isn't that much smaller than an EV6's 490-litres.
+For the first time, there's a frunk too.
+Although it can only hold 20 litres, that’s enough for a well wound Type 2 cable and means that your filthy wet plugs don’t have to be stowed with the rest of your luggage in the back.

 Customers can also specify a special ‘relaxation’ seat that reclines fully and allows you to catch forty winks during a charging break.

 Downsides?
-Well, some of the materials look a little cheap.
-The fake leather is particularly fake and while we don’t doubt its longevity, it doesn’t deliver the premium feel of its EV6 stablemate.
+Well, the smaller screens in the cheaper models look a little lost and the fake leather is particularly fake.
+While we don’t doubt its longevity, it doesn’t deliver the premium feel of its EV6 stablemate.

 Battery and range

 As for range, this has also improved, albeit slightly.
 Kia claims a WLTP figure of 287 miles, which represents a five mile increase on the previous model.
-However, given the eNiro’s reputation for eke-ing out every last drop of energy from the battery, and a new sat-nav based battery heating system that pre-conditions the pack prior to charging, we’d expect that to translate to a solid 240-250 miles of real world range.
+However, given the eNiro’s reputation for eke-ing out every last drop of energy from the battery, we’d expect that to translate to a solid 240-250 miles of real world range.

 And if you’re wondering where the 39kWh version is, the bad news is that Kia has yet to make its mind up on whether to introduce it.
 Demand for the 64kWh model is considerably higher than for the 39kWh, and with the market shifting towards larger packs with longer ranges, the smaller model may well have run its course.